 There two special orders which serve to close a trade: Take Profit order or TP and Stop Loss order or SL.
 These orders make trading results more predictable and profitable.
-We told you about SL in the previous article.
-If you missed, you can read it here.
+We told you in the previous article about How to place a Stop Loss order.

 In this article, we will explain what Take Profit is and how to set this kind of orders to grab the maximum profit.

 Similar to Stop Loss, Take Profit order is an exit order.
 However, unlike SL that limits trader’s loss on a trade, TP indicates a particular price at which a profitable trade will automatically close.
 In other words, TP is a profit target.
 You need to place TP at the level you expect the price to reach.
 If you buy, TP will be above the current price.
 If you sell it will be below it.